openstack/nova/doc/source/devref/development.environment.rst

 Running unit tests
 ------------------
-The unit tests will run by default inside a virtualenv in the ``.nova-venv`` directory.
+The unit tests will run by default inside a virtualenv in the ``.venv`` directory.
 Run the unit tests by doing::

     ./run_tests.sh